seraphile/CMT/docs/rules.md

 ### Swoomba

 The Swoomba is a bot that deletes swear words.
 We have a couple of extra words that it considers “naughty words” in our channel.
 If your message gets randomly deleted for mentioning a certain webcomic, that’s why.

+The Swoomba warning messages are not strikes.
+The bot’s default text cannot be changed, hence the foreboding phrasing.